jimmy-adams/AI-accelerator-course-preparation/README.md

 This document provides an introduction for fresh users about how to install the Vivado® Design Suite on Windows or Linux operating system.
 ### Vivado® Design Suite introduction

-check the [link](https://www.badu.com) to download the required version of Vivado® Design Suite.\
+Check the [link](https://www.badu.com) to download the required version of Vivado® Design Suite.\
 **Note**:
 Download from the official website may require you register for an Xilinx account.

 Later we will try providing the local installation package.
 ### Windows version
 64 bit
 ### Linux version
 find the mirror image in the [resoure link](http://old-releases.ubuntu.com/releases/18.04.4/):
 Ubuntu Linux's installation is not difficult.